 Now that digital audio is the favorite musical source, there's more low bass running around in a typical system.
 Low bass injects large amounts of power into ANY kind of speaker - up to 60% of your amplifier's output is being used to reproduce frequencies under 100Hz.
-That can really tax a system which is driving multiple speakers from a single amplifier channel.
+That can really tax an audio system.
 The second problem is that bass produces heat in the speaker.
-If more heat is built up than the speaker can dissipate, the driver coil can literally go into meltdown (or worse).
+If more heat is built-up than the speaker can dissipate, the voice coil can literally go into meltdown (or worse).

 In addition, ultra-low bass and small speakers don't always get along, ESPECIALLY when you DO have ample power.
 The low bass music content can cause over-excursion: The speaker cone attempts to travel farther than its physical limits, potentially causing damage (in some cases you can actually hear a clacking sound!).
 Even before destruction sets in, there are other problems with feeding super-low bass to small speakers.
 Most bookshelf and in-wall loudspeakers are 2-way systems.
 That means that the woofer also handles a large part of the critical midrange area.
-When the woofer is bashing around trying to reproduce unrealistically low bass, it's ability to produce midrange is compromised due to intermodulation distortion.
+When the woofer is bashing around trying to reproduce unrealistically low bass, its ability to produce midrange is compromised due to intermodulation distortion.
 So not only don't you get low bass, you get lousy vocal and instrumental reproduction.

-Pragmatically, it boils down to this: If you want ultra-low, foundation-shaking bass from an in-wall speaker, you should add in a separate subwoofer, a somewhat expensive approach.
+Pragmatically, it boils down to this: If you want ultra-low, foundation-shaking bass from an in-wall speaker, you should add a separate subwoofer.
 A more economic approach is to equalize the speaker for maximum low bass output WITHIN IT'S PRACTICAL RANGE and eliminate lower frequencies which either can't be reproduced or which incite excessive cone travel.
+While it may seem surprising, actually cutting off some of the lowest bass, will make the bass sound cleaner, punchier and even louder.